Cleveland Bay: Decline and re-emergence

-Since 1977, Elizabeth II has been a patron of the Society, and during the Society's centenary year of 1984 she acted as its president.
 The Cleveland Bay Horse Society keeps a separate register for part-bred horses.
-In the late twentieth century, the breed again gained the attention of the United States public, and in 1985 the US association was reactivated, renamed the Cleveland Bay Society of North America.
-The US American Livestock Breeds Conservancy considers their status to be critical, which means there is an estimated global population of less than 2,000, and fewer than 200 annual registrations in the United States.
+In the late 20th century, the breed again gained the attention of the United States public, and in 1985, the U.S. association was reactivated, renamed "The Cleveland Bay Society of North America".
+In the US, The Livestock Conservancy considers their status to be critical, which means there is an estimated global population of less than 500, and fewer than 200 annual registrations in the United States.
 The UK Rare Breeds Survival Trust also considers their status to be critical, with less than 300 breeding females registered worldwide.
 The Equus Survival Trust also considers the breed population to be at critical levels, meaning there are between 100 and 300 breeding females left in the world.
-About 135 purebred horses are registered in the US and Canada.
+About 135 purebred horses are registered in the United States and Canada.
 There are also small populations in Japan, New Zealand, and Australia.
 In 2006, an estimated 550 Cleveland Bay horses existed worldwide, of which about 220 were mares; the 2005 foal crop produced fewer than 50 horses.
+Paul Bennett, the director of the Coach and Livestock Department for Colonial Williamsburg, estimated the global population of purebred Cleveland Bays to be around 1,000 in 2020, with 220 being in North America, including the United States and Canada.
+However, infertility in mares was an ongoing issue.